(See latest update at foot of post)

 New stylus, new stylus cleaner

 The Beast from the East, Dynavector’s Te Kaitora Rua cartridge, with fear-inducing nude design.
-The Lyra SPT came strongly recommended, and the original viscose polymer VP Dust Buster wasn’t right for a stylus of this design.
-However liquid cleaners have been said to attack the bonding between the stylus and the cantilever on which it is mounted.
+Lyra SPT came strongly recommended.
+Liquid stylus cleaners have been said to attack the bonding between the stylus and the cantilever on which it is mounted.
 That may be a hifi myth, but you don’t want to put it to the test.
 Lyra has a track record of non-harm, or so it is claimed.

 Lyra SPT – Stylus Performance Treatment.
 Just one drop on the specially angled soft brush, and gently stroke the stylus tip.
 It is recommended for frequent use – as often as every playing session.
 It makes an immediately audible difference, which is positively spooky.
 Not cheap, but then neither is anything else in this league.